blockmason/ecommerce-workshop/Tutorial_2/tutorial_2.md

 # Create and Deploy Smart Contracts
-Goal: Create a 'purchasing' and 'custom token' smart contracts and deploy them to the blockchain.
+Goal: Create a 'purchasing', 'custom token' and 'comments' smart contracts and deploy them to the blockchain.

 ### Create a Smart Contract
 Smart contracts are essentially lines of code which control the execution of a transaction between blockchain accounts based on events.
 Smart contracts are regarded as self-executing and intended to avoid the need of intermediaries or 3rd parties.